artus9033/chartjs-plugin-dragdata/README.md

   onDragEnd: function (event, datasetIndex, index, value) {}
 }
 ```

-When dragging data points towards the outer boundaries of the y-axis, one may experience unexptected (fast) changes to the y-axis scale.
-Therefore, depending on the use case, it may be recommended to fix the y-scale using similar options as follows (especially on small charts):
+Minimum and maximum allowed data values can be specified through the `min` and `max` ticks settings in the scales options.
+By setting these values accordingly, unexptected (fast) changes to the scales, that may occur when dragging data points towards the outer boundaries of the y-axis, can be prohibited.

 ```javascript
 options: {